NuGet/Home/accepted/2024/support-nuget-authentication-plugins-dotnet-tools.md

 If the `dotnet tool` started writing non-executable files into the directory, it would affect how NuGet discovers and runs plugins at runtime.

 ## Rationale and alternatives

-### NuGet commands to install credential providers

-[Andy Zivkovic](https://github.com/zivkan) kindly proposed an alternative design in [[Feature]: Make NuGet credential providers installable via the dotnet cli](https://github.com/NuGet/Home/issues/11325).
-The recommendation was developing a command like `dotnet nuget credential-provider install Microsoft.Azure.Artifacts.CredentialProvider`.
-Here are the advantages and disadvantages of this approach:

-**Advantages:**

-- Improved discoverability, as `dotnet tool search` will list packages that are not NuGet plugins.
-- Doesn't require customers to memorize or lookup the NuGet plugin directory location in order to pass it to all `dotnet tool` commands via the `--tool-path` argument, for install, uninstall, and update.

-**Disadvantages:**

-- The NuGet Client team would be required to maintain all the .NET Commands for installing, updating, and uninstalling the plugins.
-However, these tasks are already handled by the existing commands in the .NET SDK.
-- This approach would still require the extraction of plugins into either a `netfx` or a `netcore` folder.
-As a result, package authors would need to maintain plugins for both of these target frameworks.
-However, NuGet plugins are executables, and the .NET SDK provides a convenient way for authors to publish an executable that can run on all platforms via .NET Tools.
-This eliminates the need for a framework-specific approach.

 ### Specify the the authentication plugin in NuGet.Config file